HAW-Process-Automation/Stiction-Analyser/DocumentationStictionAnalyser.md

 ![N|Solid](/DocumentationImages/Sharp_cornered_ellipse_detail.png)
 ##### Figure 3: Sharp cornered ellipse compared to smooth cornered ellipse detail

 To find the minimum number of points the Ramer–Douglas–Peucker Algorithm is applied.
 By connecting those points with straight lines the shape will represent the original shape sufficiently.
 If the shape could be presented by three points it shows a triangle which means that it is a sharp cornered ellipse and therefore and clear evidence of stiction in the valve.
-The result of the analysis is then a signal which contains the amount of stiction in percent.
+The result of the analysis is then a signal which contains the apparent amount of stiction in percent.
 In addition, the user could send the oscillating signal back to the Workbench.
 The oscillating signal equals one if an oscillation is present and zero if no oscillation is detected.
 The user could now apply a “Value Search” to find the time intervals where signal is oscillating or is above a certain amount of stiction.
 The magnitude of the stiction will be calculated by fitting an ellipse in the sharp cornered ellipse.
-Then the width of the fitted ellipse will be calculated which represents the amount of stiction in the control valve.
+Then the width of the fitted ellipse will be calculated which represents the apparent amount of stiction in the control valve.

 # How to Use